top of page

 • Garden club

-• Art club (often connected to the art or story we’re studying.)
+• Art club (often connected to the art, story or time period we’re studying.)

 • Fashion Design & Sewing Club